muskang48/Speaker-Diarization/README.md

  Following [Link](https://spin.atomicobject.com/2015/05/26/mean-shift-clustering/) gives more idea.
 ## Dataset
 1. AMI Corpus Data
 The AMI Meeting Corpus is a multi-modal data set consisting of 100 hours of meeting recordings.
 For our project we have recordings of 2003 metting.
 There are four files with total length of more than 2 hours.
 Annotations have been already provided with this standard dataset.
 The dataset can be downloaded from the following [link](http://groups.inf.ed.ac.uk/ami/download/).
+There are a total of four files namely ('ES2003a', 'ES2003b', 'ES2003c', 'ES2003d') which we have used.
 2. Hindi A Data
 Hindi A data is taken from Hindi News Channel Debate from Youtbue Video https://www.youtube.com/watch?v=1Yj8K2ZHttA&t=424s.
 The duration of dataset is approx 2 Hours.
 This data set is split into 3 files Hindi_01, Hindi_02 and Hindi_03 having approximately equal duration. .
 The complete dataset is manually annotated.
 [Link to Hindi A dataset](https://drive.google.com/open?id=16XCqfCaNo9djdx_TVK3hHxP6by3RaKU5) This link consists of 3 audio files Hindi_01.wav, Hindi_02.wav and Hindi_03.wav and also the manually annotated csv file.
 The annotations are in the format (filename/duration/offset/speaker_id).
 3. Hindi B Data